-Under the terms of a Consulting Services Agreement, effective March 1, 2019, between AOC and the Company for the provision of new venture consulting services, the Company invoiced AOC \$0.2 million during the three months ended March 31, 2020 (\$0.05 million for the three months ended March 31, 2019).
-At March 31, 2020, the outstanding balance receivable from AOC was \$ nil (at December 31, 2019, \$ nil).
-The consulting fee charged to AOC by the Company is intended to cover the costs of the Company's employees who are providing AOC with new venture services.
-The consulting fee is recognized as a reduction in salaries and benefits expense.
+Under the terms of the Consulting Services Agreement, effective March 1, 2019, between AOC and the Company for the provision of new venture consulting services, the Company invoiced AOC \$0.06 million during 2020 until the expiration of the Consulting Services Agreement on June 30, 2020.
+The consulting fee charged to AOC by the Company was intended to cover the costs of the Company's employees who are provided AOC with new venture services.
+The consulting fee was recognized as a reduction in salaries and benefits expense.